BrunoPosa/Hive-school-projects/cpp/cpp_tempbackup.md

 -typename
 -In the template parameter list of a template declaration, typename can be used as an alternative to class to declare type template parameters and template template parameters(since C++17).
 -Inside a declaration or a definition of a template, typename can be used to declare that a dependent qualified name is a type.

+-Template deduction constness is same as in funcion calls - top level is ignored, lower level stays -template<typename T> void func(T&& x);  // x is a universal reference